abelmartin/VectorCrumbs/README.markdown

 This has NOT been tested across multiple browsers yet

-There's a TON of console.log() statements peppered through the code.

 I believe (though I haven't tested this yet) if you have multiple items in a set, this will center them all as you drag the items

 ## Here's a tentative roadmap ##